Rules are a contract

 Registering a rule change

-If the rule change is approved, lodge an Application to register rule amendment(s)/special resolution(s) (form C10) (PDF, 838.09 KB) with Fair Trading within 28 days.
+If the rule change is approved, lodge a C10 Application to Register Rule Amendment form with Fair Trading within 28 days.
 Lodgement details and fees are on the form (late fees apply).

 An amendment to the rules does not have any effect until it is registered.

 Members are entitled to obtain a copy of the rules from the co-operative on payment of the fee (if any) specified in the co-operative’s rules (or on payment of $5.00 if no fee is set out in the rules).

 A copy of the registered rules can also be obtained from Fair Trading.
 Go to the accessing co-operatives public records page for more information.